 One of the best parts of the DYH program is getting to learn from experts in the field and community practitioners.
-Recently, the DYH teens had the opportunity to speak with practicing muralist and teaching artist Chris Jordan.
+Recently, the DYH teens had the opportunity to speak with practicing muralist and teaching artist Christopher Paul Jordan.
 Born and based in Tacoma, Washington, Chris also serves as the co-director of the non-profit arts organization Fab-5.
 Fab-5 aims to cultivate community through urban arts education, as well as to empower youth.

 Chris talked with the group about how he got started as a muralist.
 They were intrigued to learn that he “prefers spray paint over paint brushes!”
 Chris shared photographs and videos of some projects he has worked on in different countries and communities.
 He also talked about the power of public art, and how he tries to address critical social issues through his artwork.
 Finally, Chris took a look at the DYH teens’ two mural designs, giving them feedback and tips on how to achieve their desired effects.